lucidworks/silkusecases/README.md

-silkusecases
+SILK USE CASES
 ============

-Provided Guidance on Creating End to End Solutions for Common SILK Use Cases
+Provides Guidance on Creating End to End Solutions for Common SILK Use Cases:

+1. Search Analytics (Insight into how visitors are using Search on your site)